GRIP Invest is a fintech platform and offers alternative investment products to the retail investors.

 Again, the IRR is only about 11.43% p.a.

 This does not look nice.
 Grip Invest knows that the investor returns won’t be 20-22% p.a.
 They also know that the investors would focus on this number of 20-22% p.a.
 To their credit, they have provided explanation in FAQs.
 They have shared illustrations that can be used to calculate actual post-tax returns to investors.
 However, how many investors would do that?
 Therefore, while they are technically correct, they are not completely honest.
-This is an attempt to mislead investors.
+While it is unfair for me to question the company’s intent, this seems like an attempt to mislead investors.

 Grip Invest: Leasing and Inventory Finance: What are the risks?